anmolmahajan/mutify/README.md

 # mutify

 Because spotify has started giving out ads in India too.
-This will very loosley monitor the dbus interface for ads and will mute the system whenever an ad comes on and will unmute when an actual song plays again.
+This will very loosley monitor the dbus interface for ads and will mute the system whenever an ad comes on and will unmute when an actual song starts playing again.

 # Dependencies